 The virus is thought to spread mainly from person to person.

-- Some recent studies suggested that COVID-19 may spread to people who are not showing symptoms.
+Some recent studies suggested that COVID-19 may spread to people not showing symptoms.

-- Maintaining a reasonable social distance (about 6 feet) is very critical in preventing the spread of COVID-19.
+Maintaining a reasonable social distance (about 6 feet) is critical in preventing the spread of COVID-19.

 “Can Covid-19 be caught from a person who has no symptoms?”

-A few reports showed that individuals without any symptoms could transmit the virus.
-It isn't yet known how frequently it occurs.
-WHO is evaluating continuous examination on the topic and will keep on sharing updated data.
+A few reports showed that individuals without symptoms could transmit the virus.
+It isn't yet known how frequently this occurs.
+WHO is evaluating continuous examination on the topic and will continue to share updated data.

 Asymptomatic Instances

-Chinese authorities have said that they have seen situations where individuals with the virus-infected others before they begin showing symptoms.
-Researches out of China indicated that individuals without symptoms have significant virus levels in their throats and noses.
-This means they might be passing it along if they cough or sneeze.
+Chinese authorities have said that they have seen situations where individuals with the virus infected others before they began showing symptoms.
+Research from China indicated that individuals without symptoms have significant virus levels in their throats and noses.
+This means they might pass the virus if they cough or sneeze.

 Asymptomatic Transmission